I found new love! It’s everything in a box called; Jupyter (later version of iPython Notebook).

 Looking to get started?
 Simply commit a .ipynb file to a new or existing repository to view the rendered notebook.
 Alternatively if you’re looking for some inspiration then check out this incredible gallery of Jupyter notebooks.

-I could’t afford Siraj Raval’s deep learning Udacity course.
+I couldn’t afford Siraj Raval’s deep learning Udacity course.
 So, I curated his Youtube content instead.Posted: January 21, 2017

 It is sad.
 Because I can’t afford this £300 course, I could if the deadline did not fall this week.
-The course enrolment is ended today (20 Jan 2017), but if Udacity extends the date line until next week, I’d certainly able to do that.
-Sadly, this is probably a one time thing only at Udacity.
+The course enrolment is ended today (20 Jan 2017), but if Udacity extends the deadline until next week, I’d certainly able to do that.
+Sadly, this is probably a one-time thing only at Udacity.

 Who don’t know Siraj Raval?

 He is computer science version of Neville Medhora.
 He is one of the best youtuber in education — engaging, hilarious, non-BS style of teaching.
 Everyone loves him.

 Anyway, based on the landing page — I notice most of the curriculum are resemblance with the content on YouTube.
 I haven’t watch everything yet, but, I know this is the closest equivalent what Udemy offers.
 So, I spent sometime to make this list;

 It can’t be as complete as the course.
 This is the closest I could collect.

 WEEK 1 Types of Machine Learning and when to use Machine Learning

 I assume this is basic classification.
 Siraj would probably feed data from classical csv, I don’t know.